rleber/bun/doc/readme.md

 be pretty simple to run the software from the command line, by typing the command "bun".
 Without any parameters, the command should provide you with a helpful summary of all the available subcommands.

+Many commands are organized as subcommands:
+- bun archive
+- bun catalog
+- bun config
+- bun freezer
+- bun libray
+- bun sandbox

+Use "help" with subcommands, as well.
+For instance "bun archive" lists all the subcommands.
+One of those subcommands is "bun archive index". "bun archive help index" lists help information for that subcommand.

+The "bun test" command will run a set of software checks on this software.

 _Terminology_
+- We refer to an online collection of Honeywell encoded files as a "repository".
+Use the "bun fetch" command to download a repository to the local network.
-- This software refers to a collection of undecoded Honeywell files as an "archive".
-Use the "bun archive" commands to process these files
+- Once the repository has been downloaded to the local network, we call the collection of undecoded Honeywell files an "archive".
+Use the "bun archive" commands to process these files.
+The archive also has an index, which is processed using the "bun archive index" commands.
 - Once files have been extracted, this software refers to that collection as a "library".
 The "bun library" commands are used to process these files.